All Episodes

 There is special providence in the fall of a sparrow.

-And meaning, in a sense, is bound up with the idea that life is a kind of waking dream.
+And meaning, in a sense, is bound up with the idea that life is a kind of waking.

-Dreams in general are tentative reachings for authenticity from the unconscious, put in allegorical form to see if it's safe to tell the truth.
+Dream because in dreams things have significance they have meaning they have instructional abilities dreams in general are tentative reachings for authenticity from the unconscious put in allegorical form to see if it's safe to tell the truth.

 Because telling the truth is very dangerous in the world.

-Or, I mean, there's literally laws throughout most of the West, with the exception of America, where you get punished in other ways for telling the truth, like a slander and deplatforming.
+Or imprisoned, or I mean, there's literally laws throughout most of the West, with the exception of America, where you get punished in other ways for telling the truth, like slander and deplatforming.

-But yeah, it's very, very dangerous to tell the truth, yet we want to tell the truth because it's pretty depressing to be in a society where you're told as a child, just tell the truth, just tell the truth.
+But yeah, it's very, very dangerous to tell the truth, yet we want to tell the truth.

 So it's a little bit of a shock to the old system when that enters into your brain.

-So dreams, sort of this way of feeling out the possibility of telling the truth.
+So a dream's sort of this way of feeling out the possibility of telling the truth.

 In other words, is it worth telling the truth?